Optional email code

 After launching her career on Wall Street, Talisha transitioned to the social sector to utilize the skills that she had developed at JP Morgan Chase & Co. to create impact in the nonprofit space.
 Talisha is a graduate of Tuskegee University and holds a dual Bachelor of Arts degree in Accounting and Finance.
 Outside of work, Talisha enjoys getting involved in financial literacy endeavors in the community, performing arts, boxing, and running.
 She loves traveling around the world and meeting people from various cultures and learning more about their individual stories.

-Charlyn earned her B.S.B.A. and M.P.A. from the University of Central Florida, and her J.D. from Florida International University- College of Law.
+Charlyn earned her J.D. from Florida International University’s College of Law and her B.S.B.A. and M.P.A. from the University of Central Florida.
 While in law school, Charlyn served as Southern Regional Chair and Attorney General with the National Black Law Students Association (NBLSA).
 In 2015, she was awarded the NBLSA Alumni of the Year award for her exemplary contributions to the legal profession and diligent work advocating on behalf of marginalized communities.

 Charlyn is a native of Jacksonville, Florida and currently resides in Arlington, Virginia.
-In her spare time, she enjoys dancing at BalletNova Center for Dance where she serves as a board member.
-Additionally, she serves as rising chair for the Junior League of Washington’s Leadership Institute, as a commissioner on Arlington County’s Tenant-Landlord Commission and is an active member of Women in Government Relations and Alpha Kappa Alpha Sorority, Inc.
+In her spare time, she enjoys dancing at BalletNova Center for Dance where she serves on the Board of Directors.
+Additionally, she serves as Rising Chair for the Junior League of Washington’s Leadership Institute and as a Leadership Fellows Coach for Alpha Kappa Alpha Sorority, Inc.

 Jesse Vogel is the Managing Director of the Partnership for Responsible Growth, a bipartisan organization working to advance market-based climate change policy at the federal level.
 He is also a member of the Executive Board and Leadership Council of Launch Progress, a PAC building the bench of progressive leadership by investing in first time candidates for state and local office.
 Previously, Jesse served as the Assistant to the Managing Director of Tax Equity Advisors, a clean energy investment firm focused on deploying corporate capital in solar generation projects.
 He has served as a consultant on international climate policy for the Center for American Progress and the Coalition on the Environment and Jewish Life, and has published research on issues of global justice in climate cooperation based on fieldwork conducted at three United Nations Framework Convention on Climate Change negotiating sessions.
 Vogel has worked on local, state and federal campaigns, from Ohio’s fight to preserve collective bargaining rights in 2011 to Hillary for America in 2016.
 He received his B.A. from Oberlin College.